Lightstreamer/Lightstreamer-kafka-connector/README.md

 # Examples

 The [examples](examples/) folder contains all the examples mentioned throughout this guide.
-Furthermore, you may explore the [_Airport Demo_](examples/airport-demo/) for depper insights into various usage and configuration options of Kafka Connector.
+Furthermore, you may explore the [_Airport Demo_](examples/airport-demo/) for depper insights into various usage and configuration options of the Lightstreamer Kafka Connector.